Mascot, Tennessee: Economy

 The Eastbridge Business Park, an 800-acre industrial park and federally designated opportunity zone, is in Mascot.
 It is home to three large industrial facilities operated by Exedy America, Timken RBS, and Lifetime Products.

-The community, while predominately rural, is considered to be the epicenter for zinc mining in Knox County having been the site of a zinc mining industry for decades.
+The community, while predominately rural, is considered to be the epicenter for zinc mining in Knox and Grainger Counties having been the site of a zinc mining industry for decades.
 Several rock quarries near the Holston River have also been in the area.